neetche/daknet/README.md

  * You must take a doomp
  * xcuse meh...
  * You must take a doomp
+ * But meh....
+ * There is no other way other>2 take a doomp
+ * Metal Gear after farting party - NOW ON SALE... lots of Kojima marvaes #included.
  * You must have [WinPcap](https://www.winpcap.org/) installed (tested with version 4.1.3)
  * You must place `Packet.lib` from the [WinPcap Developers pack](https://www.winpcap.org/devel.htm)